All Products

 1. Log on to the ACK console.
 In the navigation pane on the left, click Clusters.

 2. On the Clusters page, find the cluster you want and click its name.
-In the left-side pane, choose Operations > Add-ons.
+In the left navigation pane, click Add-ons.

-3. On the Add-ons page, click the Security tab, find the aliyun-acr-credential-helper (Managed) card in the Security section, and then click Install in the lower-right corner of the card.
+3. On the Add-ons page, select the Security tab.
+Find the aliyun-acr-credential-helper (Managed) card and click Install.

-4. In the Aliyun-acr-credential-helper Parameter Configuration dialog box, select Enable RRSA, click Add on the right, enter the following parameters, and then click OK.
+4. In the Aliyun-acr-credential-helper Parameter Settings dialog box, select the Is RRSA Enabled checkbox and click Add.
+Enter the following parameters and click OK.

 791184c653f445f62c3387d88ad8bdcf